sassani/PlayBox/GCD/README.md

-Greatest common divisor (GCD)
+#Greatest common divisor (GCD)

-this project can get gcd of a list of positive numbers.
+##This project can get gcd of a list of positive numbers.